14th FEPTO Conference

 Please inform us about author (co-authors) full name (s), affiliation and the title of the poster.
 Also send an abstract in English summarizing the content within 100 to 200 words.
 Include the information about the size of the printed version of your project.

-Call for posters: until the 28th of February, 2019.
-Confirmation of participation will be 15th March 2019.
+Call for posters: until the 31st of March, 2019.
+Confirmation of participation will be 15th of April 2019.
 You can send your proposal using the Google Tables prepared by the LOC

 Submit a poster > Google Docs